WordPress-Brightcove Connector: Using the Connector

 Users may delete videos on the edit page.
 A warning will pop up to confirm.

 Playlists cannot be created from WordPress, but once they exist, they can be edited.
 Videos can be added or removed, or moved up or down in the list.

 Players can also only be created or edited in Brightcove Studio, but some aspects, such as size, can be changed for the specific video when it is being published.
 Please be advised that a playlist player must exist already before you can publish playlists.

-As of version 1.6.0 of the Brightcove plugin, In-Page Experiences are now supported.
+The Brightcove plugin supports In-Page Experiences.
 While the option will be visible for everyone, the option must be available for the specific account, or it will not work.
 Only accounts that have access to in-page experience can use it in Wordpress.